FusionAuth/fusionauth-site/site/_posts/2021-04-08-open-source-auth-considerations.md

 ---
 layout: blog-post
-title: Open source auth provider considerations
+title: What to consider before choosing an open source auth provider
 description: Some of the pros and cons of open-source auth providers.
 author: Keanan Koppenhaver
 image: blogs/try-before-you-buy/how-to-get-the-most-out-of-a-free-auth-provider-trial-header-image.png